Malta: Prehistory

-Pottery found by archaeologists at the Skorba Temples resembles that found in Italy, and suggests that the Maltese islands were first settled in 5200 BC mainly by Stone Age hunters or farmers who had arrived from the Italian island of Sicily, possibly the Sicani.
-The extinction of the dwarf hippos, giant swans and dwarf elephants has been linked to the earliest arrival of humans on Malta.
-Prehistoric farming settlements dating to the Early Neolithic period were discovered in open areas and also in caves, such as Għar Dalam.

-The Sicani were the only tribe known to have inhabited the island at this time and are generally regarded as being closely related to the Iberians.
-The population on Malta grew cereals, raised livestock and, in common with other ancient Mediterranean cultures, worshiped a fertility figure represented in Maltese prehistoric artifacts exhibiting the proportions seen in similar statuettes, including the Venus of Willendorf.

-Pottery from the Għar Dalam phase is similar to pottery found in Agrigento, Sicily.
+Malta has been inhabited from at least c.
+6500 BC, with the arrival of Mesolithic hunter-gatherers likely originating from Sicily.
+Discoveries at Latnija Cave led by the Maltese archaeologist Eleanor Scerri included the remains of hearths, stone tools and an abundant and diverse range of animal bones.
+These included indigenous red deer that are now extinct, fish and marine mammals, as well as abundant edible marine gastropods.
+To arrive on Malta, these hunter-gatherers had to cross around 100 km of open water, documenting the longest yet-known sea crossing by hunter-gatherers in the Mediterranean.
+The extinction of the dwarf hippos, giant swans and dwarf elephants has historically been linked to the earliest arrival of humans on Malta.
+However this seems unlikely since recent work suggests these animals went extinct many thousands of years before the arrival of the first people, and no such animals were found in association with the earliest known Mesolithic hunter-gatherers.
+The claim for an earlier occupation of the island by Neanderthals is widely rejected.
+Supplementary Information Neolithic Farmers, also originating from Sicily, are thought to have arrived on the islands by around 5400 BC.
+Prehistoric farming settlements dating to the Early Neolithic include the Għar Dalam cave site in the uppermost layers associated with domesticated animals.
+The Neolithic population on Malta grew cereals, raised livestock and, in common with other ancient Mediterranean cultures, worshipped a fertility figure.

 A culture of megalithic temple builders then either supplanted or arose from this early period.
-Around the time of 3500 BC, these people built some of the oldest existing free-standing structures in the world in the form of the megalithic Ġgantija temples on Gozo; other early temples include those at Ħaġar Qim and Mnajdra.
+Around 3500 BC, these people built some of the oldest existing free-standing structures in the world in the form of the megalithic Ġgantija temples on Gozo; other early temples include those at Ħaġar Qim and Mnajdra.
 The temples have distinctive architecture, typically a complex trefoil design, and were used from 4000 to 2500 BC.
-Animal bones and a knife found behind a removable altar stone suggest that temple rituals included animal sacrifice.
-Tentative information suggests that the sacrifices were made to the goddess of fertility, whose statue is now in the National Museum of Archaeology in Valletta.
-The culture apparently disappeared from the Maltese Islands around 2500 BC.
-Archaeologists speculate that the temple builders fell victim to famine or disease, but this is not certain.

-Another archaeological feature of the Maltese Islands often attributed to these ancient builders is equidistant uniform grooves dubbed "cart tracks" or "cart ruts" which can be found in several locations throughout the islands, with the most prominent being those found in Misraħ Għar il-Kbir, which is informally known as "Clapham Junction".
+Tentative information suggests that animal sacrifices were made to the goddess of fertility, whose statue is now in the National Museum of Archaeology in Valletta.
+Another archaeological feature of the Maltese Islands often attributed to these ancient builders is equidistant uniform grooves dubbed "cart tracks" or "cart ruts", which can be found in several locations throughout the islands, with the most prominent being those found in Misraħ Għar il-Kbir ("Clapham Junction").
 These may have been caused by wooden-wheeled carts eroding soft limestone.
+The culture apparently disappeared from the islands around 2500 BC, possibly due to famine or disease.

-After 2500 BC, the Maltese Islands were depopulated for several decades until the arrival of a new influx of Bronze Age immigrants, a culture that cremated its dead and introduced smaller megalithic structures called dolmens to Malta.
-In most cases, there are small chambers here, with the cover made of a large slab placed on upright stones.
+After 2500 BC, the Maltese Islands were depopulated for several decades until an influx of Bronze Age immigrants, a culture that cremated its dead and introduced smaller megalithic structures called dolmens.
 They are claimed to belong to a population certainly different from that which built the previous megalithic temples.
-It is presumed the population arrived from Sicily because of the similarity of Maltese dolmens to some small constructions found on the largest island of the Mediterranean sea.
+It is presumed the population arrived from Sicily because of the similarity of Maltese dolmens to some small constructions found there.